Domestic violence in the media

-This module presents the different ways of asking about domestic violence in situations where you suspect the presence of domestic violence.
+This module presents the different ways of asking about domestic violence in situations where you suspect its presence.
 Furthermore, first steps after the disclosure of domestic violence are presented.

 IMPRODOVA: How to respond to a disclosure